ManticoreTechnologies/manticore-rpc/README.md

-# Manticore Crypto Faucet
+# Manticore RPC Service

-Welcome to the Manticore Crypto Faucet!
-This application is designed to provide users with a simple and efficient way to receive cryptocurrency, specifically for the Evrmore blockchain.
-This README will guide you through the prerequisites and setup process to get the faucet up and running.
+Welcome to the Manticore RPC Service!
+This service is designed to facilitate communication with the Evrmore blockchain through a set of remote procedure calls (RPC).
+This README will guide you through the prerequisites, setup, configuration, and usage of the service.

 ## Prerequisites

-Before you can run the Manticore Crypto Faucet, ensure that the following system and Python packages are installed on your system.
+Before you can run the Manticore RPC Service, ensure that the following system and Python packages are installed on your system.

 ### System Packages

-- **redis-server**: Redis is used as a persistent storage backend for rate limiting.
+- **redis-server**: Used as a persistent storage backend for rate limiting.
 - **python3**: The application is written in Python, so Python 3 is required.

 ### Python Packages